Israel says uncovers Hezbollah unit led by notorious commander - Journal du Cameroun

 In 2012, Daqduq was released by Iraq due to lack of evidence after being accused of plotting to kill five US soldiers in the Iraqi city of Karbala.

-Daqduq was captured in 2007 on suspicion that he had helped organise a raid that led to the deaths of the five soldiers.
+Daqduq was captured in 2007 on suspicion he had helped organise an attack that led to the deaths of the five soldiers.

 He was held by American troops until he was handed over to Iraqi officials in December 2011.